UCLA-ECEM202A/ECM202A_2025Fall_Project_10/docs/index.md

 The Unitree Go2 Robot unofficially has one way to communicate (receive/send messages) without using the provided hardware/software tools - through establishing a WebRTC connection and opening a datachannel to subcribe to various sensor/state topics.
 This approach exists as a python-based open-source implementation that has been adapted for other platforms such as ROS2, but there is no official porting avenue for microcontroller based unitree Go2 robot control.

 ### **1.2 State of the Art & Its Limitations**
-Previous implementations such as the Unitree Go2 ROS2 SDK Project [Nuralem] or the original WebRTC hack implementation go2-webrtc [Foldi] execute on a python-based backend, leveraging the python library (aiortc)[https://github.com/aiortc/aiortc], a complete WebRTC ecosystem.
+Previous implementations such as the Unitree Go2 ROS2 SDK Project [Nuralem] or the original WebRTC hack implementation go2-webrtc [Foldi] execute on a python-based backend, leveraging the python library [aiortc](https://github.com/aiortc/aiortc), a complete WebRTC ecosystem.
 There exist little resources online for developing a WebRTC client on a microcontroller, and there are no microcontroller based solutions specifically for Unitree Go2 robots.

 ### **1.3 Novelty & Rationale**
-What is new about your approach, and why do you expect it to succeed?
 What is unique about this new approach is that the primary control is offloaded to the microcontroller, including message construction, message decoding, and specific control to the Unitree Go2 Robot.
 Because it leverages a Raspberry Pi to extablish a WebRTC connection instead of implementing it directly on a microcontroller, this solution bypasses the need to develop a full WebRTC client directly on a microcontroller, instead focusing more on developing a platform to establish Go2 robot control.

 ### **1.4 Potential Impact**